ardatan/graphql-tools/docs/source/resolvers.md

     posts {
       title
       author {
+        """
-        name # this will be the same as the name above }
+        this will be the same as the name above
+        """
+        name
+      }
     }
   }